Rawlsian Assignments: Rawlsian assignments

 \item Elements $(B^x_{n+1}, \ldots, B^x_{2n})$ are the elements $(b^x_1(n-1), \ldots, b^x_n(n-1))$ listed in a non-increasing order.

 \item In general, elements $(B^x_{(k-1)n+1}, \ldots, B^x_{kn})$ for $k=1,\ldots, n$, are the elements $(b^x_1(n-k+1), \ldots, b^x_n(n-k+1))$ listed in a non-increasing order. \end{enumerate}

 Vector $B^x$ describes the cumulative distribution of probabilities induced by assignment $x$, from the least preferred object of each agent, to her most preferred object.
 The first $n$ entries of the vector are the probabilities with which each agent receives her least preferred object.
-And, in particular, the first entry is the highest of the previous probabilities.
-Note that this definition is different from the one used in the leximin order.
-The coordinates of $B^x$ are not listed in a non-increasing order but in blocks of $n$ elements, and within each block, the elements are listed in a non-increasing order.
-This is different from the definition of PS rule proposed by \cite{bogomolnaia2015random,bogomolnaia2018most} who orders all the elements of the vector.
+And, in particular, the first entry is the highest among the probabilities with which agents receive their least preferred object.

 The following example illustrates the definition.

 \begin{example} Let $I=\{1,2,3\}$, $O=\{a,b,c\}$, and preferences as follows:

 Consider the assignment: